Morocco reopened its borders in September 2020 to 67 countries including the United States and Canada.

 Morocco has been one of the most cautious countries to begin reopening for tourism in northern Africa.

-Tunisia and Egypt both began welcoming tourists earlier this summer.
+Tunisia and Egypt both began welcoming tourists earlier in the summer of 2020.

 Disclaimer: Morocco travel rules can change without notice and are being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling.
 Travel Off Path does not endorse traveling against government advisories